DucksWorth-Studios/ProjectGoose/BestPractices/VR.md

   user’s latest orientation to the most recent rendered frame.
     - Developers should never rely on this technique in place of optimization as this technique does cause positional and animation judder.

+### 3. Motion-to-Photon Latency
+- Minimizing motion-to-photon latency is the key to giving the user the impression of presence
+- It is recommended to target 20 milliseconds or less motion-to-photon latency for any input made via VR hardware to be reflected on the HMD’s screen.
+This includes the handling of HMD rotation and position as well as VR controller rotation and position.
+- Avoid handling input in FixedUpdate as this callback does not necessarily get called once per frame and may incur increased input latency.
+- Tracked poses may potentially be handled twice, once in Update() and again in onBeforeRender().
+Any additional handling that occurs in onBeforeRender() should be very lightweight or can result in serious input latency.

+### 4. Platform Specific Recommendations
+- [RenderDoc](https://renderdoc.org/): RenderDoc is a stand-alone graphics debugging tool that allows you to do frame captures of your application running on PC or on Android.
+- [SteamVR Frame Timings](https://developer.valvesoftware.com/wiki/SteamVR/Frame_Timing): This view shows CPU and GPU timings associated with SteamVR and is a great tool to monitor which frames are heavier to render, as well as the implications of reprojection in your VR project.
+- [fpsVR](https://store.steampowered.com/app/908520/fpsVR/): fpsVR is a utility application for SteamVR that show VR session's performance counters in SteamVR Overlay window inside VR

 ## General Notes on creating a good VR Experience

 * Make the player the key part in the story, not just an observer